davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 }
 ```

-✔️**GOOD** This example returns a `Task` to the framework so the http request doesn't complete until the entire action completes.
+:white_check_mark: **GOOD** This example returns a `Task` to the framework so the http request doesn't complete until the entire action completes.

 ```C#
 public class AsyncController : Controller